JPampo/GITMASTER/README.md

 # GITMASTER
-College project for learning github and gitflow
+College project for learn github and gitflow